 The adjustment for early benefit receipt is thought to be approximately actuarially fair.
 So, for many workers, the financial incentive to retire early posed by the EEA provision is modest or nonexistent because changes in the timing of entitlement would not alter the expected value of lifetime benefits received.
-Nevertheless, the EEA might encourage earlier retirement in two situa, tions.
+Nevertheless, the EEA might encourage earlier retirement in two situations.
 First, for anyone with a shorter-than-average life expectancy, early receipt of benefits increases the expected value of lifetime benefits.
 Second, workers with insufficient liquid assets to finance retirement might be induced to retire when Social Security benefits are first available.
 Social Security's EEA provision affords those workers an opportunity to leave the labor market earlier than would otherwise be possible, circumstances that often pertain to workers who for any reason (for example, poor health) would like to retire but lack the means to do so without Social Security benefits.
 Benefit entitlement at age 62 is now so prevalent that some observers suggest that raising the EEA would have a larger effect on the timing of retirement than would the same increase in the NRA.

-An important consideration in evaluating proposals to increase the EEA-or the NRA-is the extent to which older workers may be unable to work because of health problems.
+An important consideration in evaluating proposals to increase the EEA-or the NRA is the extent to which older workers may be unable to work because of health problems.
 That concern raises a number of related questions.
 How many individuals opt for early receipt of Social Security benefits because of health problems that limit or prevent work?
-Would the program changes cause hardship for low-income individuals who could not afford to retire without the availability of Social Security ben, efits?
+Would the program changes cause hardship for low-income individuals who could not afford to retire without the availability of Social Security benefits?
 Would the changes have comparatively larger adverse consequences for population subgroups such as specific racial or ethnic groups, unmarried women, or individuals in physically demanding occupations?
 Would Disability Insurance (DI) costs increase in response to a higher retirement age as persons with health problems who previously simply retired early now applied for disability benefits, thereby offsetting some of the desired savings in OASI expenditures?
 And how many severely impaired older persons who are not insured by the DI program might seek assistance under the Supplemental Security Income (SSI) program for the blind and disabled?

-This article addresses some of these questions by examining the health and economic status of persons in their early 60s.
-The primary data source for the analysis is the 1990 Survey of Income and Program Participation (SIPP), a nationally representative survey of the civilian, noninstitutionalized U.S. population conducted by the Census Bureau.
+In this paper we address some of these questions by examining the health and economic status of Americans in their early 60s.
+The primary data source for the analysis is the 1990 Survey of Income and Program Participation (SIPP), a nationally representative survey of the civilian, noninstitutionalized U.S. population conducted by the Bureau of the Census.
 The 1990 SIPP data provide detailed, reliable information about the financial resources of individuals and their families during a 32-month reference period spanning 1990-1992.
-The 70,000 respondents were interviewed eight times at 4-month intervals.
+The 70,000 respondents were interviewed 8 times at 4-month intervals.
 At the second, third, sixth, and seventh interviews, batteries of supplemental questions (Topical Modules) were asked about health status, functional limitations, and work disability.
-We have added data from the Social Security Administration's (SSA's) records on earnings, benefits, and disability claims to the respondents' survey information.3 The resulting restricted-access data file (1,090 observations) permits us to examine characteristics of older persons categorized by Social Security program status.4 and Phillips (1996) analyze a sample of 1,235 62-yearolds observed in the Health and Retirement Study.
-They compare the health and financial assets of two groups those who took early benefits and those who did not.
-The authors find that the great majority of people who take early benefits are in good health, a result that is consistent with the currently established view that most retirements are essentially voluntary responses to financial incentives.
-They report that fewer than 10 percent of men who take early benefits are both in poor health and have no source of pension income except Social Security benefits.
-The comparable figure for women is 20 percent.5
+In addition, we have added data from the Social Security Administration's (SSA's) records on earnings, benefits, and disability claims to the respondents' survey information.
+The resulting restricted-access data file (1,090 observations) permits us to examine characteristics of older Americans categorized by Social Security program status.3

 The Social Security Administration's interest in how older workers are affected by program changes that would prolong work lives dates to the early 1980s and culminated in the Retirement Age Study (see Department of Health and Human Services 1986).
-Two more recent studies have addressed that topic.
-Burkhauser, Couch,
+Two more recent studies have addressed this topic.
+Burkhauser, Couch, and Phillips (1996) analyze a sample of